kadekilo/api_h_v1/README.md

 3 method for this.

-First using Doctrine after install with Composer:
+First method, using Doctrine after install with Composer:

     > php bin/console doctrine:schema:update --force

-Second method, using Doctrine Migrations:
+or Second method, using Doctrine Migrations:

     > php bin/console doctrine:migrations:status

-Third method, with this SQL:
+or Third method, with this SQL:

 	CREATE DATABASE IF NOT EXISTS `hola_mundo` /*!40100 DEFAULT CHARACTER SET utf8 */;
 	USE `hola_mundo`;